 Satisfactory Academic Progress (SAP) requirements apply to all financial aid recipients regardless of the funding status due to a Return of Title IV Funds calculation.
-Repayment of part of a student's federal financial aid does not release the student from the SAP requirements.
+Repayment of part of a student's federal financial aid does not release the student from the SAP requirements

-Satisfactory Academic Progress (SAP) Policy
+Satisfactory Academic Progress Policy

 The Financial Aid Office is required by federal regulations to periodically review financial aid recipients to ensure that they are making academic progress towards the completion of their program of study.
-Satisfactory academic progress for financial aid recipients is measured by both qualitative and quantitative standards and is an assessment of a student's cumulative academic record while in attendance at the institution.
+Satisfactory Academic Progress for financial aid recipients is measured by both qualitative and quantitative standards and is an assessment of a student's cumulative academic record while in attendance at the institution.

-Qualitative Standard Cumulative (CGPA) Component Must have earned at the published intervals.
-Quantitative Standard Completion Rate Component Must complete at least 2/3 (66.666%) of the credits attempted.
-Maximum Timeframe Component May receive financial aid for up to 150% of the number of credits required for successful program completion.
+Qualitative - Cumulative GPA (CGPA) Component Must have earned the required CGPA at the published intervals.
+Quantitative - Pace (Completion Rate) Component Must complete at least 2/3 (66.666%) of the credits attempted.
+Quantitative - Maximum Timeframe Component May receive financial aid for up to 150% of the number of credits required for successful program completion.

-In general, coursework that is taken while in attendance at NCC and that applies to the student's academic program is considered when reviewing a student's academic record for satisfactory academic progress.
+In general, coursework that is taken while in attendance at the CCSNH institution is considered when reviewing a student's academic record for satisfactory academic progress.
 However, there are some exceptions.
-Please refer to the table below for a breakdown of how each type of course or credit is treated in the review.
+Please see the section on Treatment of Repeated Courses, Audited Courses, Incompletes, Developmental/Remedial Courses, English for Speakers of Other Language Courses (ESOL), Credits by Examination, Nonpunitive grades, Pass/Fail Grades, Withdrawals.